chotchki/rancid-cache/README.md

 - [x] Parse a given VCL program (starting with something super simple)
 - - [x] Produce an AST
-- [ ] Walk the AST and construct a tokio/hyper proxy
+- [ ] Walk the AST and construct a tokio/hyper proxy over http
 - - [ ] Update the RCL interface to support socket handoff
 - - [ ] Take the AST and compile a dumb proxy
 - - [ ] Enable a basic end 2 end test of the proxy